Derived from the Old Norse given name Kóri

 .
 American poet Emily Dickinson (1830-1886) was a famous bearer.

 "man".
 It was originally a name for a ditch digger or someone who lived near a ditch.

-Means "from Orsay" in Norman French.
-Orsay is a town near Paris, its name deriving from the Latin personal name Orcius
+Means "from Orsay", referring to the town of Orsay near Paris, its name deriving from the Latin personal name Orcius

-Name for someone who lived on or near a down, which is an old word for a hill.
+Name for someone who lived on or near a down, which an English word meaning "hill".

 Occupational name for a maker or seller of woolen cloth, from Anglo-Norman French draper

 (Old French drapier